tomjn/bashosx/README.md

  - WP CLI bash completion
  - Handles Composer and Homebrew PATH inclusion automatically
  - Responsive terminal prompt
- - Terminal prompt shows the current subversion and git branches and revisions
  - Prompt will indicate if the last command was a success or failure using colours
  - Sets up colours and bash completions for common commands
  - Adds SSH hostname autocompletion
+ - Adds a lightning symbol when logged in as a root user
+ - Shows the current svn revision and trunk/branch
+ - Shows the current git branch, if there are uncommitted changes, and if there are commits that haven't been pushed yet

 ## Troubleshooting